What do our Beerburrum Removalists do?

 Beerburrum is now home to producers of pineapples, strawberries, small crops and dairy cattle.
 For those with children, there is a small state school in the suburb and there is also a small state school in nearby Glasshouse Mountains.
 There is a high school 10km to the north at Beerwah and one 16km to the south in Caboolture.

-For those who like the outdoors, being surrounded by national parks and state forests, as well as Pumicestone Passage and Caloundra all relatively close by, you won’t run out of things to do.
+For those who like the outdoors, being surrounded by national parks and state forests, as well as Pumicestone Passage and Caloundra, all relatively close by, you won’t run out of things to do.
 You can always ask for MiniMovers’ Brisbane removals service on your move.